guilhermescherer/design-patterns/README.md

 # Design Patterns

-Project with some design patterns for didactic purpose
+Project with some design patterns for didactic purpose.

 #### Behavioral:
 * Strategy